 B. On the Tickford Fields Development site 10% of housing will be for shared ownership.
-All other housing development proposals should meet the affordable housing requirements of the Milton Keynes Development Plan with respect to shared ownership.
+All other housing development proposals will be expected to meet the affordable housing requirements of the Milton Keynes Development Plan with respect to shared ownership.